masim05/masim05.github.io/_posts/2024-05-25-public-endpoints.markdown

 ### Setup TLS
 The last step of the setup is TLS.
 In order to enable it we need a valid certificate.
-There is a [letsencrypt](https://letsencrypt.org/) which can issue a free certificate.
+There is a [letsencrypt](https://letsencrypt.org/) project which can issue a free certificate.
 This [article](https://www.f5.com/company/blog/nginx/using-free-ssltls-certificates-from-lets-encrypt-with-nginx) is amazing guide how to setup Nginx with letsencrypt certificate.
 Certbot will also update config files, one should make sure they are fine